 Search the scriptures, and see if you can find it anywhere.
 You know, the “C” word.
 Don’t know what I’m talking about?
 “Christian.”
-People use the word, seldom considering its many meanings.
+People use the word often, seldom considering its many meanings.
 As we talk with others, we find a multitude of definitions.

 To the Muslim, it means the other religion.

 To the Eastern, it means Western.

 To the evangelical, it means only those who are saved.
 (As if we can really know whether or not another person is saved.)

 To the non-evangelical, it means the club to which he or she will never be admitted.

 Yet we find rare references to it in the scriptures.
 Only three.
 Two are clearly spoken by church outsiders (Acts 11:26, Acts 26:28), and one in reference to a category of people persecuted by the Romans (1 Peter 4:16).

 Jesus Himself never uttered the word, as far as we know.
 If Jesus’ immediate followers had been asked what the word meant, they would have had no basis for a definition.